Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group23____YingxuePan_TaianChen_XiWang/Group23_K-means clustering.md

 ### 4.1.
 Limitations of K-means Clustering<a name="4.1"></a>
 1. One of the limitations is that the k value is chosen manually
 2. When updating the centroids, the new mean vector can be deeply influenced by the outliers.
 Therefore, consider removing or clipping outliers before clustering.
 3. the ratio of the standard deviation to the mean of distance between examples decreases as the number of dimensions increases.
-This convergence means k-means becomes less effective at distinguishing between examples as the num of dimensions increases. (unknown author, unknown date)
+This convergence means k-means becomes less effective at distinguishing between examples as the num of dimensions increases (unknown author, unknown date).

 ![10Dimensions](4.1.1_10Dimensions.png)

 ![1000Dimensions](4.1.1_1000Dimensions.png)

-Curse of Dimensionality

-Unknown author, “k-Means Advantages and Disadvantages”, unknown date, Machine Learning Crash Course, https://developers.google.com/machine-learning/clustering/algorithm/advantages-disadvantages
+Figure 4: Curse of Dimensionality. **Figure by Unknown author, “k-Means Advantages and Disadvantages”, unknown date, Machine Learning Crash Course**.

 ### 4.2.
 Advantages of K-means Clustering<a name="4.2"></a>
 1. K-Means is in O(tkn) where n is the number of objects, k is the number of clusters, and t is how many iterations it takes to converge.
 Compared to other clustering methods.
 Agglomerative hierarchical clustering is in O(n^3).
 If speed is your priority work, K-Means can work well with the large dataset.

 2. The ease of modifying the shape of k-means is another reason why it's powerful.
 In the left plot, No generalization, resulting in a non-intuitive cluster boundary.
-In the right plot, Besides different cluster widths, allow different widths per dimension, resulting in elliptical instead of spherical clusters, improving the result. (unknown author, unknown date)
+In the right plot, Besides different cluster widths, allow different widths per dimension, resulting in elliptical instead of spherical clusters, improving the result (unknown author, unknown date).

 ![WidthsAdvantage](4.2_DifferentKMeans.png)

-Generalization of Kmeans

-Unknown author, “k-Means Advantages and Disadvantages”, unknown date, Machine Learning Crash Course, https://developers.google.com/machine-learning/clustering/algorithm/advantages-disadvantages
+Figure 5: Generalization of Kmeans. **Figure by Unknown author, “k-Means Advantages and Disadvantages”, unknown date, Machine Learning Crash Course**.

 ## 5. References<a name="5"></a>
 Sheng Zhong, “Beng183 FA20 Lecture 15 Machine Learning, part 2”, (2020)